-While you might fully expect to pay for insurance and mortgage payments, an often overlooked expense area is periodic maintenance.
+While you might fully expect to pay for rental property insurance and mortgage payments, and often overlooked expense area is periodic maintenance.
 Carpet wears out, units need to be repainted, and appliances break down.
-There are no hard and fast rules for how much repairs are going to cost because there are simply too many variables.
-But, it’s safe to say that repairs will probably be more than what you expect.
+There are no hard-and-fast rules for how much repairs are going to cost because there are simply too many variables.
+However, it’s safe to say that repairs will probably be more than what you expect.

-Every investor needs to be comfortable with the basic numbers involved with their investment.
-For a buy and hold property, these figures are gross income, vacancy rate, net income, expenses, and cash flow—and how they work together.
+Every investor needs to be comfortable with the basic numbers involved in their investment.
+For a buy-and-hold property, these figures are gross income, vacancy rate, net income, expenses, and cash flow—and how they work together.
 It’s also important to understand the role that appreciation and tax advantages play in holding a property.

-- Gross income – gross income is simply the annual total of the monthly rent.
-You multiply the monthly rent by 12 to give you the annual gross income.
+- Gross income: This is simply the annual total of the monthly rent; you multiply the monthly rent by 12 to give you the annual gross income

-- Vacancy rate – this is a percentage for how long a unit is vacant.
-Vacancy averages 10%-15% across the country.
-Your local rate may be higher or lower.
-That means, on average, a typical rental unit is vacant for approximately one month.
+- Vacancy rate: This is a percentage for how long a unit is vacant; vacancy averages 10% to 15% across the country, although your local rate may be higher or lower; that means, on average, a typical rental unit is vacant for approximately one month

-- Net Income – the income figure left over after factoring out vacancy
+- Net income: The income figure left over after factoring out vacancy losses

-- Expenses – this figure covers interest, taxes, insurance, maintenance/repair, homeowner’s fees, professional services (like legal), property management, and advertising.
-Most investors like to look at expenses on a monthly basis
+- Expenses: This figure covers interest, taxes, insurance, maintenance/repair, homeowner’s fees, professional services like legal services, property management and advertising; most investors like to look at expenses on a monthly basis

 Cash Flow Calculation Example